rmassidda/mcps-notes/chapters/ad-hoc-networks.md

 Each node also maintains a monotonic sequence number, this value is increased each time a node detects a change in its neighborhood.
 Each multicast group maintains a separate sequence number.

-When a source originates a packet for a destination non present in it's routing table it broadcasts a route discovery message RREQ and sets a timer to wait for a reply.
+When a node `S` originates a packet for a destination `D` non present in it's routing table it broadcasts a route discovery message RREQ and sets a timer to wait for a reply.
 Since flooding the network with RREQ could be expensive a growing TTL is used by the source to try different route requests up to a fixed constant maximum, when a route is established the distance to the destination is recorded to set the initial TTL in the next route discovery for the same destination.
 The RREQ contains: